It’s very unlikely you’ll need to feed your bees except in extreme conditions!

 What to feed the bees?

 The sixty four million dollar question!
 The usual ingredient would be some kind of sugar solution.
-It’s strongly advised not to use honey as this can spread disease.
-The most basic formula is just sugar diluted in water 1:1 and then there’s a lot of “special recipes” so you can experiment a little.
+It’s generally advised not to use honey as this can spread disease, though some people do.
+The most basic recommended formula is just sugar diluted in water 1:1 and then there’s a lot of “special recipes” so you can experiment a little.

 How often?
 In your backyard you can easily check it every day and top it up with liquid.
 On the farm this might be a challenge with 100 feeders to check.
 Thicker sponges, multiple layers and more liquid might extend the checks to a few days but if you’re really trying to boost the bees it might be worth checking more often.
 The sponges should be washed (clean water) just to wash out old liquid.